Intermesh/groupoffice-docs/system-settings/modules.rst

    Modules

-As of version 6.6, the modules screen is a bit more modern.
 The modules are grouped by package and they can be filtered by status.
 It is also possible to search a module by name or description.

 For each module, you can perform the following actions: